mokyen/okyensourcesoftware/invariance.md

 Here, the invariance is a condition between a member and the constant *2*.

-I admit that this third category could be considered broard and open-ended.
+I admit that this third category could be considered broad and open-ended.
 Developers could choose to interpret this to justify just about any data needing to be in a class.
 Most of the time, the manipulation of a data member is going to be compared to some constant data or literal.
-Developers should really scrutinize if piece of data really needs that rule enforced before choosing to use a class.
+Developers should scrutinize if a piece of data needs that rule enforced before choosing to use a class.

 ## 'Invariant' Doesn't Mean Immutability